jrwroberts1976/cloud-platform/README.md

 A production-style cloud engineering project demonstrating Infrastructure as Code, automation, container platforms, monitoring, security and DevOps practices using AWS, Terraform, Ansible, Docker and modern platform engineering principles.

-This project is being developed incrementally using industry practices and serves as a practical portfolio demonstrating cloud infrastructure deployment, automation and operational skills.
+This project is built incrementally using industry-aligned practices and serves as a practical portfolio demonstrating cloud infrastructure deployment, automation, operational support and platform engineering skills.

 ---